MuriloRoque/marthas_rescue_shooter_game/docs/gdd.md

 ## Chapter 1 (Weingut I)

-Martha has arrived at the first command outpost.
+Martha has arrived at the 1st command outpost.

 Martha: "This is it, the beginning of my mission, I will never give up, I need to save him!"